-- On-the-job training remains a vital part of a case manager's preparation. - Disease management continues to decrease as a key function, likely because value-based measures and payment systems have shifted the focus to population health and chronic care management. - Ethics and professional conduct, alignment to standards of practice, and quality measurement remain core competencies and a strong emphasis for professional case managers. - Certification is recognized and rewarded by employers more than in years past. - Case management is attracting • There is less emphasis on disease younger professionals, and management as a key function.
-Role & they're getting certified.
-Function Study: • Ethics and professional conduct, Educational attainment is rising, along with quality measurement, Key Findings although on-the-job training remain core competencies. remains a vital part of • There is an increase in employer professional preparation. recognition and reward for certification.
+- On-the-job training remains a vital part of a case manager's preparation. - Disease management continues to decrease as a key function, likely because value-based measures and payment systems have shifted the focus to population health and chronic care management. - Ethics and professional conduct, alignment to standards of practice, and quality measurement remain core competencies and a strong emphasis for professional case managers. - Certification is recognized and rewarded by employers more than in years past. - Case management is attracting younger professionals, and they're getting certified. - Educational attainment is rising, although on-the-job training remains a vital part of professional preparation.